Postpartum psychosis: Treatment

 While each case is considered by individual circumstances, generally, PPP is assessed as a psychiatric emergency and requires admission to a psychiatric hospital for close care.
-This admission may be to a mother-baby psychiatric unit or a general adult psychiatric unit, depending upon the availability in one's country and area.
-Because few units, especially in the United States, offer mother-baby services, patients may be discharged home as soon as the worst concerns for the safety of the patient and infant are cleared, even though the patient may still be experiencing some symptoms of PPP; in this way, patients receive care to prevent harm to self and others but return home to care for their children and promote bonding as soon as they are able.
+This admission may be to a parent-infant psychiatric unit or a general adult psychiatric unit, depending upon the availability in one's country and area.
+Birthing parent-baby psychiatric units are specialized inpatient settings designed to allow birthing parents to remain with their infants while receiving psychiatric treatment.
+These units support both the recovery of the affected parent and the developing birthing parent-infant relationship.
+Research indicates that these units are associated with improved maternal mental health outcomes, including lower rates of relapse compared to standard psychiatric hospitalization, and may be more cost-effective due to better long-term outcomes.
+Birthing parent-baby psychiatric units also promote parenting confidence and allow for clinical observation of birthing parent-infant interactions which may inform more tailored care.
+Because few units, especially in the United States, offer birthing parent-baby services, patients may be discharged home as soon as the worst concerns for the safety of the patient and infant are cleared, even though the patient may still be experiencing some symptoms of PPP; in this way, patients receive care to prevent harm to self and others but return home to care for their children and promote bonding as soon as they are able. birthing parent-baby psychiatric units, when available, allow this process to begin early, promoting recovery and positive breastfeeding outcomes.

 Treatment plans are made up of a combination of education, medication, and close follow-up care and support; the major goals of care include improving sleep and psychotic symptoms while helping to minimize major shifts in mood, such as depression and mania.
 Medical treatment typically involves ECT, benzodiazepines, lithium, and/or antipsychotics.

 Electroconvulsive therapy (ECT) is one of the available treatments for postpartum psychosis.

 Electroconvulsive therapy (ECT)

-ECT has a long and well-documented history as a psychiatric treatment, starting in 1938, with a large body of literature supporting its effectiveness and safety in various psychiatric conditions, including psychosis.
+Electroconvulsive therapy (ECT) has a long and well-documented history as a psychiatric treatment, starting in 1938, with a large body of literature supporting its effectiveness and safety in various psychiatric conditions, including psychosis.
 However, while it has been used for PPP for over 50 years, the data on its efficacy in PPP specifically is limited to a significant number of case series and various retrospective matched-cohort studies.
 There are few adverse effects associated with ECT, though short-term memory disturbance (< 6 months) has been reported.
 Patients who are adverse to long-term psychiatric medications may prefer ECT, particularly given the minimal and short-term impact that ECT-related medications (e.g., drugs for muscle relaxation and anesthesia) appear to have on breastfeeding (as compared to psychiatric medications).
 Per current recommendations, ECT is considered an option for PPP when medications are ineffective.